KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/EmergenceReflection.md

 but there is no trivial way to do it.

 Technique to solve this issue is called field projection: if `x` is field of `a` and `a` is field of `n`, then `a.x` is a field of `n` too.
-Therefore, after projection our `Complex` structure has whole bunch of fields:
+Therefore, our `Complex` structure has whole bunch of fields after projection:
 `a`, `a.x`, `a.y`, `b`, `b.x`, `b.y`, `c`, `c.x` and `c.y`.
 In order to make this technique mathematically complete
 we also need to define projection function: `FieldId Project (FieldId rootObjectField, FieldId nestedObjectField)`.
 For example, `FieldId` of `a.x` is equal to `Project (Complex::Reflect ().a, Inner::Reflect ().x)`.
 As these projected